Hans Tisdall: Works

 Of Tisdall's paintings, Moorings at Kew and two still lifes are in the collection of Manchester Art Gallery and Hastings is part of the collection of Pallant House Gallery in Chichester.
 Some of his textile designs are held at the Warner Textile Archive in Braintree.
-A small selection of his designs is held by University of the Arts.
+A small selection of his designs is held by University of the Arts London.

 Exhibitions

 A retrospective of Tisdall's work was held at The Pride Gallery in London in 1988 and at the Galerie Vömel in Düsseldorf shortly before his wife's death in 2007.